AideenM12/MotherFolklore-MS3/README.md

 * English speaking.
 * Has a passion for history.
 * Interested in local lore.
-* Has a curiousity about their provincial area.
+* Has a curiosity about their provincial area.
 * Wants to learn more about Irish History.

 ### User Stories

-* As a first time user I want to know the main purpose of the site immediately upon arriving on the site.
+* As a first-time user I want to know the main purpose of the site immediately upon arriving on the site.
-* As a first time user I want to be able to easily access information about local Irish folklore.
+* As a first-time user I want to be able to easily access information about local Irish folklore.
-* As a first time user I want the site UX to be intuitive for ease of use.
+* As a first-time user I want the site UX to be intuitive for ease of use.
-* As a returning user I want to be able to register with the site and create my own profile which I can log in to at any time.
+* As a returning user, I want to be able to register with the site and create my own profile which I can log in to at any time.
-* As a returning user I want to be able to add local history of my own to the site.
+* As a returning user, I want to be able to add local history of my own to the site.
-* As a returning user I want to be able to edit/delete any contribution I have made to the site.
+* As a returning user, I want to be able to edit/delete any contribution I have made to the site.
-* As a user I want the site be responsive to all devices.
+* As a user I want the site to be responsive to all devices.
 * As a user I want to be able to contact the admin with any queries or suggestions I may have.
 * As a user I want to be able to find out further information about local Irish history through links to additional material and literature provided by the site.